andras-simonyi/citeproc-org/README.md

 `("citealt")`) and `citeproc-orgref-suppress-author-cite-link-types` (defaults to `("citeyear")`) contain the lists of link types that suppress citation affixes and/or author names.
 Both variables are customizable.

+### Output format configuration

+#### Ignored export backends

+By default, citeproc-orgref does not render cite links for export backends on the (customizable) list `citeproc-orgref-ignore-backends` whose default value is `(latex beamer)`.
+Cite link rendering for these backends is handled by org-ref’s default rendering mechanism (which, in the case of the `latex` and `beamer` backends uses BibTeX).

+By changing the value of `citeproc-orgref-ignore-backends` citeproc-orgref can be instructed to ignore or take over the rendering for certain backends.
+Most notably, setting its value to `nil` has the effect that references will always be rendered with citeproc-el even for LaTeX output, and BibTeX will not be used at all.

+#### Mapping export backends to citeproc-el formatters

+citeproc-orgref uses the `org`, `html` and (optionally) `latex` citeproc-el output formatters to render citations and bibliographies when exporting an org-mode document.
+Since the `org` formatter has some limitations (stemming from the limitations of the org-mode markup) it is recommended to use the `html` and the `latex` formatters for html and LaTeX-based export backends that can handle direct HTML or LaTeX output.

+The mapping between export backends and output formatters can be configured by customizing the `citeproc-orgref-html-backends` and `citeproc-orgref-latex-backends` variables — if a backend is in neither of these lists then the `org` citeproc-el formatter is used for export.

+#### Bibliography formatting

+Most of the bibliography formatting parameters (heading, indentation etc.) can be configured — see the `Citeproc Orgref` customization group for details.

 ## License